Fired Fox News producer says she'd testify against the network in $1.6 billion suit

 When asked about the reason behind Grossberg's firing, a Fox spokesperson said on Monday: "Like most organizations, FOX News Media's attorneys engage in privileged communications with our employees as necessary to provide legal advice.
 Last week, our attorneys advised Ms. Grossberg that, while she was free to file whatever legal claims she wished, she was in possession of our privileged information and was not authorized to disclose it publicly."

-Fox earlier said it had hired an outside lawyer to investigate Grossberg's concerns.
+Fox earlier said it had hired an outside lawyer to investigate Grossberg's concerns and found the ones in connection with the Dominion case to be "baseless".
 It says it has transformed the network's culture under chief executive Suzanne Scott.
 The late Fox News chairman Roger Ailes was ousted in 2016 after a raft of accusations of sexual harassment, which he denied.

 Grossberg points blame at a top Fox News executive